Table of Contents Show

-Whether you’re a buyer or seller, you should have a good understanding of a seller’s disclosure obligations in a property transfer.
+Whether you’re a buyer or seller, you should understand a seller’s disclosure obligations in a property transfer.
 Read on to learn what those are.

-Most property transfers in NYC are done via the principle of “Caveat Emptor.”
+Most property transfers in New York City are completed via the principle of “Caveat Emptor.”
 Means: let the buyer beware.
-This means that sellers have little duty to disclose defects.
+Sellers have little duty to disclose defects.
 It’s up to the buyer to inspect the property for any.
-If found, all the buyer can do is ask that they are repaired before closing or walk away from the deal.
+If found, buyers can ask to repair them before closing or walk away from the deal.

 However, there are exceptions to “caveat emptor.”
 Such as if the seller has a special relationship of trust with the buyer.
 For example, a trustee-beneficiary, guardian-ward, agent-principle, or attorney-client relationship.
-If a seller is found to have actively concealed a defect or impeded the buyer’s efforts to inspect the property, they can be held liable for damages caused by the defect.
+In addition, if a seller is found to have actively concealed a defect or impeded the buyer’s efforts to inspect the property, they can be held liable for damages caused by the defect.

-In 2002, a new law went into effect known as the Property Condition Disclosure Act (PCDA).
+In 2002, a new law became known as the Property Condition Disclosure Act (PCDA).
 By this law, sellers must complete an official form disclosure statement disclosing the specific state of the property.
-It consists of 48 questions, about the property and is organized by topic.
-It must be completed and delivered to the buyer before they sign the final purchase contract.
-Failing to do so will result in the seller having to make a $500 credit payment to the buyer at closing.
+It consists of 48 questions about the property organized by topic.
+It must be completed and delivered to the buyer before the final purchase contract is signed.
+Failing to do so will result in the seller making a $500 credit payment to the buyer at closing.

 It should be noted that, under the PCDA, the seller is under no obligation to carry out a home inspection.
-All that’s required of them is that they disclose known defects.
-The very language of the statement makes it clear to the buyer that this is not a warranty or guarantee of the state of the property.
+All required of them is that they disclose known defects.
+The statement’s language clarifies to the buyer that this is not a warranty or guarantee of the state of the property.
 The onus is still on the buyer to conduct a home inspection.

-The PCDA only applies to “residential real property” – defined as one-to-four family dwellings.
-It does not include condos, co-ops, vacant land or property that is part of a homeowner’s association.
-Also, certain types of property transfers are also except such as:
+The PCDA only applies to “residential real property,” – defined as one-to-four family dwellings.
+Therefore, it does not include condos, co-ops, vacant land, or property part of a homeowner’s association.
+Also, certain types of property transfers are except, such as: